Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_mean** [ Type: *bool* ]

-	When determined the zeropoint, use the mean and standard deviation.
+	When determined the zeropoint, use the mean and standard deviation when reporting the zeropoint and its' eroor.